About the Book

 About the Author:

-Disclosure: I received a free digital copy of this book for my honest review.
+Disclaimer: I received a free digital copy of this book for my honest review.
+All my opinions are my own and you can find them under My Review.